You become eligible for Medicare when you are:

 Iowa Choice or National Choice fills in the gap, if any, between what Medicare paid and what the options would have paid if you were not on Medicare.
 Wellmark computes what it would have paid for your treatment as your primary insurer (including any unpaid deductible and co-pay).
 Wellmark then subtracts the amount Medicare paid.
 If the results are positive (that is, Medicare paid less than Wellmark would have), then Wellmark pays the difference.
 If the result is equal to or greater than the amount Wellmark would have paid, they do not pay.

-With iowa Choice or National Choice, you have an option of lowering your Wellmark premium by purchasing a Medicare Part D plan – Group MedicareBlue Rx Iowa.
+With Iowa Choice or National Choice, you have an option of lowering your health insurance premium by purchasing a Medicare Part D plan – Iowa Group MedicareBlue Rx ($5/$10/20%/45%/33%).

-If you enroll in Group MedicareBlue Rx Iowa, Group MedicareBlue Rx will be your primary coverage for prescription drugs and Iowa Choice or National Choice will provide secondary coverage.
-When you enroll in Group MedicareBlue Rx Iowa, you still pay the same prescription drug copayments according to the State's health insurance plan.
+If you enroll in Iowa Group MedicareBlue Rx ($5/$10/20%/45%/33%), this plan will be your primary coverage for prescription drugs and Iowa Choice or National Choice will provide secondary coverage.
+When you enroll in Iowa Group MedicareBlue Rx ($5/$10/20%/45%/33%), you can significantly reduce your Wellmark premium for either option.

 Medicare Parts A and B pays for many, but not all, health care services and supplies.
 A Medicare Supplement Insurance policy helps pay some of the health care costs that Parts A and B don’t cover, like copayments, coinsurance, and deductibles.